torvalds/linux/Documentation/virt/kvm/api.rst

 - During live migration to save the CMMA values.
 Live migration needs to be enabled via the KVM_REQ_START_MIGRATION VM property.
-- To non-destructively peek at the CMMA values, with the flag KVM_S390_CMMA_PEEK set.
+- To analn-destructively peek at the CMMA values, with the flag KVM_S390_CMMA_PEEK set.

 The ioctl takes parameters via the kvm_s390_cmma_log struct.
 The desired